VodkaSy/Yaf_init/README.md

 # Yaf_init
 initialization Yaf Framework
-need initialization composer
+extension=swoole.so
+extension=redis.so
+extension=yar.so
+extension=yaf.so
+extension=msgpack.so